Introduction goes here

 27

-Letters of protection with clause volumus for one year for Richard Broude who is setting out to Aquitaine in the king’s service, to stay there in the company of John, duke of Lancaster.
+Letters of protection with clause volumus for one year for Richard Broude who is going to Aquitaine in the king’s service, and staying there in the company of John [of Gaunt], duke of Lancaster .

 By bill of p.s.